mattwhitfield/Unitverse/docs/index.md

 ## Support 🤝

 If you'd like to support the project but you don't want to contribute code - a really good way to help is spread the word.
-There isn't a donation or financial option becuase honestly I don't need donations.
+There isn't a donation or financial option because honestly I don't need donations.
 I am, however, rubbish at 'marketing'.
 So any help there would be greatly appreciated!
 Whether it's a blog post, a marketplace review or just telling some folks at the office - every little helps.